Using machine learning methods to correct for survey misreports in cross-national surveys

 I earned my Ph.D. from the California Institute of Technology (Caltech).
 I also hold an MSc. from Caltech and a Licenciatura in Economics from the Universidad de la Republica, in Uruguay.

-My work focuses on Latin American Politics, Political Behavior, Political Economy and Research Methods, and has been published in leading economics and political science journals such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal and the Journal of Law, Economics & Organization, among others.
+My work focuses on Latin American Politics, Political Behavior, Political Economy and Research Methods, and has been published in leading economics and political science journals such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, the European Economic Review, and the Journal of Law, Economics & Organization, among others.

 At Exeter, I am Associate Professor (Reader) of Politics and Quantitative Methods, Senior Fellow of the ESRC National Centre for Research Methods, and Director of the Center for Elections, Media and Participation.
 I am also Professor of Social Sciences at the Catholic University in Uruguay, and Visiting Professor at the Universidad de la Republica, in Uruguay.

 Besides my academic work, I am a statistical consultant for fhi360, an international non-profit human development organization, and a research associate for Justice & Care, an NGO working on human trafficking in the UK and the developing world.
 I have also been a senior data analyst for YouGov/Polimetrix, an economist for Willis Towers Watson and an economic advisor for the Uruguayan government.

 My research uses advanced quantitative methods - mainly Bayesian statistics, but also causal inference and experimental techniques - to address substantive questions in comparative politics, political behaviour and political economy.

-My work has been published in leading economics and political science journals, such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, and the Journal of Law, Economics & Organization, among other outlets, and has been featured in policy reports by the United States Agency for International Development and Justice and Care UK.
+My work has been published in leading economics and political science journals, such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, the European Economic Review, and the Journal of Law, Economics & Organization, among other outlets, and has been featured in policy reports by the United States Agency for International Development and Justice and Care UK.